thunderbird/webext-docs/cloudFile.rst

 .. api-section-annotation-hack::

-Retrieve all cloud file accounts for the current add-on
+Retrieve all cloud file accounts for the current add-on.

 .. api-header::
    :label: Return type (`Promise`_)